ambientelivre/saiku-fix/README.md

 # For install

-Remove <yourpehtahopath>/pentaho-server/pentaho-solutions/system/sayku
-Unzip saiku-fix-<Releaseversion> in  <yourpehtahopath>/pentaho-server/pentaho-solutions/system/ ,  create a saiku folder.
+Remove your folder of Saiku  <yourpehtahopath>/pentaho-server/pentaho-solutions/system/saiku Unzip saiku-fix-<Releaseversion> in <yourpehtahopath>/pentaho-server/pentaho-solutions/system/ ,  with a saiku name folder.